solita/datatree/README.md

 - `null` in a tree's content does not anymore cause `NullPointerException`, but will be ignored silently.
 We consider `null` to be equivalent to an empty list, the same way as Clojure's `nil`
+- Will throw an `IllegalArgumentException` if trying to put something other than String, Tree or Meta instances into a tree

 ### DataTree 0.3.0 (2013-09-10)